A Relationship With God

 John, in his epistles answers the question “Who is God” in three distinct ways.
 God is light.
 (1 Jn 1:5), God is Love (1 Jn 4:16) and God is Life (1 Jn 5:20).

 So many of us know “about God”.
 We can recite the things I have just written and for a while, that suffices.
 We know endless amounts of information about God.
-But in what I have quoted from 1 John, those so-called attributes of God are also indicators of how we experience God.
+But in what I have quoted from 1 John, those attributes of God are also indicators of how we experience God.
 These principles need to transcend the arrogance of knowledge to the surrender of relationship.

 Legalism Destroys Faith